 The subsequent recordings of 33 and Hybrid001 were the logical result of her academic studies and the experiences as a live performer.

-33 was released in 2012, as an independent sound production, focusing on the connection between her “stalker number” [the number 33 has played a significant role in her life for as long as she can remember] and its link with history, mathematics, religion and so on.
+33 was released in 2012, as independent sound production, focusing on the connection between her “stalker number” [the number 33 has played a significant role in her life for as long as she can remember] and its link with history, mathematics, religion, and so on.
 She performed the work as a game, walking on the timeline to the entry in her 33rd year: 33 days, each day a song.

 Hybrid001 was produced in 2014, on the occasion of her first concert in Berlin.
-Every single CD has her own handmade artwork.
+Every single CD has its own handmade artwork.
 This was meant to be a gift for each visitor of the performance.

 The first official release came in March 2016.
-The EP Who Will Play After? was released by Perfect Entropy Production, recorded and produced at FarF StudiO.
+The EP Who Will Play After? was released by Perfect Entropy Production, recorded, and produced at FarF StudiO.

 A DELUXE EDITION contains the 4 songs of the original EP plus 7 remixes and reworks from other artists.

-April 2017 she has published the album 2GATES, released again by Perfect Entropy Production.
+In April 2017 she has published the album 2GATES, released again by Perfect Entropy Production.

-To follow she released The conceit of Childhood and the mini EP The Heavy Atoms .
+To follow she released The conceit of Childhood and the mini-EP The Heavy Atoms .

 She has composed for several stage-plays, dance performances and sound installations: Wald_Maschinen_Schlachthof Gebet , mixed_me EinMenschShow , Shining , Amen , Nex Generation – on a tale of Peppino Impastato , Disimagination – Rotture non programmate di un dialogo amoroso , Take Away – The Vox Burger , Abnormal , Divina Vasaia , Zanclide: Duality for solo voice , Scilla , Maquillage , Tattica 001 .